 This isn’t about web scraping flight data for airlines, air traffic control, and regulators.
 It’s about preventing the subsequent failure before it happens.

-Search & Rescue: When Every Second Defines the Outcome
+Search & Rescue: When Every Second Determines the Outcome

 Traditional search methods are slow, fragmented, and reactive.
 When an aircraft disappears, every wasted minute lowers the chance of recovery.